-I’ve produced a series of artworks sharing some of what I learnt about the Cycle of Life as my dad died.
+I’ve produced a series of artworks sharing some of what I learnt about the Cycle of Life whilst my dad was dying.

 My dad wisely didn’t stop living just because the doctors told him that he was terminally ill.

-This taught me how families can work well together as part of the Cycle of Life.
+He taught me how families can work together on dying as part of the cycle of life.